wikorp/deep-learning-model-in-game-environment/README.md

 # deep-learning-model-in-game-environment
-Creating and adapting environment of the platform game to apply reinforcement learning methods.
-Training the agent using open source libraries that implementing reinforcement learning algorithms.
+Environment of the platform game adapted to apply reinforcement learning methods.
+Agent trained with open source libraries that implementing reinforcement learning algorithms.